ssakhavi/pragmatic-mentor/content/about.md

 My name is Siavash (See-ya-vash) Sakhavi.
 Nice to meet you!

-I am Iranian, Married, Have one child, and live in Singapore.
+I am Iranian, Married, Have two children, and live in Singapore.

+## How would I describe myself?

+**I'm a resourceful person** due to reading and digesting of topic spanning from Software Engineering, to Machine Learning, to Project Management.

+**I always like a new challenge** and constantly try to learn and implement new technologies.
+For example, I'm interested in Functional Programming and Declerative Programming and how machine learning code can borrow the concepts.

+**I question concepts** and ways things are implemented and try to find better ways for them to work in the situation I have.

 ## Work Background

 ### AI Singapore (2020-Present)

-I am a Senior AI Engineer @ AI Singapore.
+I am a Senior AI Engineer @ AI Singapore and Assistant Head for the 100E Program.
 My responsibilities are:

 * Leading and Mentoring AIAP apprentices during 100E projects.
 * Consulting and guiding the Pre-sales team for 100E project scoping
 * Talent Development under the AIAP and AIDP programs
 * Technical Writing for Knowledge Management
+* Onboarding new engineers on the 100E team

 Some of the 100E Projects I've been involved in: